lquint/nft-playground/README.md

 ## Room for Improvement

 To do:
+- Check if the user is on the right network in order to avoid errors
+- Reload playground on Metamask account changed
 - MongoDB collection to store and display transactions made through the web app (and outside of the app ?)
 - More guidelines to get started on the app for beginners